Esri/geodev-hackerlabs/develop/wab_custom_theme.md

 	  	border: none;
 	}
 	```
-6. Click config.json in BrightTheme\layouts\default to add the geocoder custom widget to the header controller.
+6. Click config.json in BrightTheme\layouts\default to add the Geocoder Custom Widget to the Header Controller.
 Modify the existing uri at line 14.

 	```json
 	{